 Thus, the question is, why won’t you need a CTO?
 The Chief Technology Officer is an outstanding part of any company, who drives technological innovations and directs your business according to the latest tech trends.
 With the CTO on your team, you will surely grow and scale.

-If you don’t have a CTO right now, Inoxoft can consult you on what kind of in-house team will let you grow and develop in the future.
+If you don’t have a CTO right now, Inoxoft can offer software development for startups, startup discovery phase service, and also consult you on what kind of in-house team will let you grow and develop in the future.
 Contact us right away and our expert will give you a piece of advice you need!

 To conclude, a CTO is a person, who is involved in the technological development of the company, which is web and cloud development and mobile application development.
 This job is an important one as without a Chief Technology Officer the company is deprived of technological trends knowledge, technological vision, scale, research and development, and further growth.
 Thus, having a person, who will direct the whole software development team with regards to modern technologies is obligatory.
 For this reason, even startups need to hire themselves a CTO to become successful.
 However, startups are young businesses, who develop at a steady low pace with little budget but great will and optimism that their services are in demand and will be that way.
 Hiring a CTO for startups is the same as for any other company in the software development market.
 But it requires more wit and finding better ways to ensure low-cost risks for the company funds.
 Thus, Startups might even outsource one if this is going to be the perfect solution.
 In any case, the process of hiring should have a plan, a structure, and the requirements to follow.
 This way, the results will come sooner.